srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/CloudLabs.AI/14-Manage access with RBAC.md

 In this task, we will assign the Virtual machine contributor role.

-1. Click on the Azure Portal icon on the VM desktop and login with the Azure credentials from the Lab Environment output page.
+1. Click on the Azure Portal icon on the VM desktop and sign in to the Azure with the Username and Password provided in the Lab **Environment Details** Tab

 2. From the **All services** blade, search for and select **Resource groups**